Crop Production

 • As part of its dismantling of the USAID, the Trump administration halted the Food for Peace program, which has provided a market for US crops and helped to feed 4 billion people in more than 150 countries since its inception in the 1950s, The Wichita Eagle reports.
 However, Trump’s shutdown of the US Agency for International Development is facing pushback from Republicans in farm states.
 To safeguard the program and billions of dollars in wheat, rice, and other farm product sales, two Kansas Republicans are pushing legislation to move it to the US Department of Agriculture.
 Sen. Jerry Moran of Kansas said food aid had proven its value in fostering political stability abroad, bolstering US national security and providing markets for US crops, adding “By moving this program closer to the producers who grow these crops, we can help reduce waste and make certain our farmers have access to this valuable market.”

-• The specter of mass deportations of undocumented immigrants and further restrictions on immigration under a second Trump administration has farmers worried, CNN reports.
+• The specter of mass deportations of undocumented immigrants and further restrictions on immigration under the second Trump administration has farmers worried, CNN reports.
 Mass deportations of undocumented immigrants would likely slash farm labor in half, which could result in massive food waste and create risk for the nation’s food security, Ron Estrada, CEO at Farmworker Justice, told CNN.
 Moreover, there’s little appetite among native-born workers to work the fields.
 Farmers in the US, especially in specialty crop and livestock operations, are already struggling to find enough workers.
 As of the 2022 Census of Agriculture, 15% fewer farms reported using hired labor compared to 2017.
 As of 2021, an estimated 47% of all US agricultural workers were of Hispanic (including Mexican) origin, and 39% were not born in the US (including Puerto Rico), with many lacking authorization to work legally in the United States.

 Get A Demo